gvjacob/jive/README.md

 npm start
 ```

-Head over the http://localhost:8080 to see Jive in action.
+Head over to http://localhost:8080 to see Jive in action.